 What happens at a sleep assessment?

-Your consultant may recommend that you undergo a sleep study.
+Your consultant may recommend that you undergo a sleep study (see below for details).
 This will help us to better understand your condition and how it affects your sleeping patterns.

 What happens during a sleep study?

 The most common kind of sleep study is called a ‘screening study’.
 During this study, we make overnight recordings of: